 Quick start

-- Enter the ingredient name, original amount, and unit from the recipe.
+- Enter the ingredient name, original amount, and unit from one recipe line, such as 2 cups flour, 300 g sugar, or 3 eggs.

-- Enter how many servings the original recipe makes.
+- Enter how many servings the original recipe makes before scaling.

-- Enter how many servings you want to make now.
+- Enter how many servings you want to make now, then repeat the same process for each ingredient line you care about.

 Best uses